Last Updated: October 8, 2022

 Accessory dwelling units benefit a municipality by keeping down the cost of extending utilities while still increasing population.
 Since household size has been declining steadily in the U.S., population growth within the existing footprint of the town will be very welcome in some situations.

 Yet a third advantage is the additional safety that seniors may feel with someone else on the premises.
-Even a caregiver unit might results from a more lenient set of regulations.
+Even a caregiver unit might result from a more lenient set of regulations.

 However, the good news is that when the reasons are compelling enough, municipal zoning codes really can change.
 This treatment is especially appropriate where both a large older population and a large younger population are willing and able to co-mingle.

-Another winning recipe is a somewhat affluent (or once affluent) crowd in the same space where a number of service workers or college students need to be.
+Another winning recipe is a somewhat affluent (or once affluent) person in the same space with service workers or college students.

 Let's install some safeguards, permit accessory housing through the zoning ordinance, and then launch a campaign to explain the advantages and build awareness among construction professionals of the potential in this market.

-If you want to limit the right to add these units, here are some possible provisions that I've seen added successfully to the zoning ordinance:
+If you want to limit the right to add these units or just provide some safeguards against undesirable applications of a good idea, here are some possible provisions that I've seen added successfully to the zoning ordinance: